Introduction to Thermal Metal Spraying

 This video demonstrates the application of flame spray aluminium to an offshore flare boom.

-The process is considerably slower than paint application and the programme of works must consider the high level of surface preparation and the metal spray time.
+The process is considerably slower than paint application, and the programme of works must consider the high level of surface preparation and the metal spray time.

-Operator fatigue must be also considered as a manual application of sprayed metal coatings involves repetitive and prolonged movement under physical strain, which can easily lead to injury.
+Operator fatigue must also be considered, as a manual application of sprayed metal coatings involves repetitive and prolonged movement under physical strain, which can easily lead to injury.

 Dry Film Thickness